 But I digress.
 The point of this blog post is that since we wrote Auto Tag last year before AWS re:Invent, we have had AWS customers from all over asking questions for help with the setup process.

 And fair enough!
-There are heaps of resources to be created and I recognise the need for more succinct or accessible documentation.
+There are heaps of resources to be created and I recognize the need for more succinct or accessible documentation.

 Enter CloudFormation.
-Our CloudFormation template defines the 2 roles, 1 S3 bucket, 1 bucket policy, 1 bucket notification policy, 1 CloudTrail and 1 Lambda function required to run Auto Tag.
+Our CloudFormation template defines the two roles, one S3 bucket, one bucket policy, one bucket notification policy, one CloudTrail and one Lambda function required to run Auto Tag.
 This should make it far easier for you to get started.

 This new version adds: